-- 2. Set Movie Format to QuickTime Movie (.mov). - 3.
+- 2. Set Movie Format to QuickTime Movie (\.mov). - 3.
 Click on the Sound Options button.

 Parameter Description Codec Lets you select a codec.
 By default, the following codecs will be available: A-Law 2:1: This codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.
 IMA 4:1: This codec compresses audio data to require a quarter of the disk space required for uncompressed audio data.
 It is not supported by a lot of software.
 Twos Complement - Little Endian PCM: A standard uncompressed audio codec.
-Twos Complement - Big Endian PCM: A legacy standard uncompressed audio codec.
-This codec may be compatible with older editing interfaces. (mu)-Law 2:1: Similarly to A-Law, this codec uses logarithms to compress audio data.
+Twos Complement - Big Endian PCM: A legacy standard uncompressed audio codec. (mu)-Law 2:1: Similarly to A-Law, this codec uses logarithms to compress audio data.
 The resulting audio stream requires half the disk space of uncompressed audio data, but is of noticeably lower quality.